hmcts/rse-cft-lib/README.md

 }
 ```

+This will define the following in your Gradle build:

+- A ```bootwithCCD``` task
+- Sourcesets
+  - `cftlib`
+    - For code that should run when running with CCD
+  - `cftlibTest`
+    - For integration tests
+- Dependency configurations
+  - `cftlibImplementation`
+    - For dependencies you need when running with CCD
+  - `cftlibTestImplementation`
+    - For integration test dependencies

-### 2. Define your Java CFTLib configuration
+### 2. Define your CFTLib configuration

-An API is provided for interacting with CFT services, which your application accesses by implementing the [CFTLibConfigurer](https://github.com/hmcts/rse-cft-lib/blob/main/lib/rse-cft-lib/src/main/java/uk/gov/hmcts/rse/ccd/lib/api/CFTLib.java) interface.
+A Java API is provided for interacting with CFT services and performing common tasks such as creating roles and importing CCD definitions.

+This API is accessed by providing an implementation of the [CFTLibConfigurer](https://github.com/hmcts/rse-cft-lib/blob/main/lib/rse-cft-lib/src/main/java/uk/gov/hmcts/rse/ccd/lib/api/CFTLib.java) interface in the cftlib sourceset.

 This will be invoked by the library during startup once all CFT services are ready, and provides a way to do common configuration such as role creation and definition import.